 –STOLEN VEHICLES, GUNS, OTHER PROPERTY RECOVERED–

-Putnam County Sheriff Donald B. Smith reports that three suspects have been arrested in connection with a string of thefts in the Town of Putnam Valley.
+The Putnam County Sheriff’s Department reports that three suspects have been arrested in connection with a string of thefts in the Town of Putnam Valley.
 The arrests followed a manhunt in a wooded area of the town on Saturday, October 28th.
 Stolen vehicles and guns were recovered in the case.

 Events started to unfold early on Saturday morning, as the Sheriff’s Office began receiving multiple telephone calls from residents in the Wildwood Knolls neighborhood in Putnam Valley.
 Several callers reported that their vehicles, parked in their driveways, had been broken into sometime during the overnight hours.
 One victim reported that a detached garage on an Evergreen Way property was broken into and two motorcycles had been stolen.
 Another resident reported that his loaded handgun had been stolen from his vehicle.